King Diamond: Mercyful Fate

 In 2000, Diamond decided to put Mercyful Fate on hold and continue on with his solo career.

-On 1 August 2019 Mercyful Fate announced a reunion and an accompanying European tour.
-Then 3 years later on June 2, 2022, Mercyful Fate performed their first live show since 1999 in Hanover as part of a European tour, where they debuted a brand new song titled "The Jackal of Salzbur."
+On 1 August 2019, Mercyful Fate announced a reunion and an accompanying European tour.
+On 2 June 2022, Mercyful Fate performed their first live show since 1999 in Hanover as part of a European tour, where they debuted a brand new song titled "The Jackal of Salzbur."
 King Diamond also confirmed that the band was actively working on a new album.
-However in January of 2025 the bands Bass player Becky Baldwin stated that the new Mercyful Fate album was not expected to be released before 2025, due to King Diamond's focus on his namesake band's upcoming thirteenth studio album.
+However, in January 2025 the band's bass player, Becky Baldwin, stated that the new Mercyful Fate album was not expected to be released before 2025, due to King Diamond's focus on his namesake band's upcoming thirteenth studio album.